 Prevent Lead Richard Davis

 Prevent Governor Lead Karen Guinness

-Prevent Curriculum Lead Anna Jameson
+Prevent Curriculum Lead Richard Davis

-19. Private fostering
+20. Private fostering

 Where a period of UK homestay lasts 28 days or more for a child aged under 16, or under 18 for a child with SEND, this may amount to private fostering under the Children Act 1989.
-Where the school becomes aware of a pupil being privately fostered, they will notify the LA as soon as possible to allow the LA to conduct any necessary checks.
+Where the school becomes aware of a pupil being privately fostered, they will notify CSC as soon as possible to allow the LA/CSC to conduct any necessary checks.

-20. Pupils with family members in prison
+21. Pupils with family members in prison